citizensadvice/clamav-docker/README.md

 # About this Repo

+> [!IMPORTANT]
+> This image is no longer being used as part of the Kubernetes ClamAV solution in favour of the official image and is no longer being updated.
+For more information, see https://github.com/citizensadvice/clamav-config/pull/9

 This is the Citizens Advice ClamAV docker image.
 The virus definitions are updated daily.
 The latest docker image can be pulled from `public.ecr.aws/citizensadvice/clamav:master`

 To test: